vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 producer pair: a timeline semaphore and the value whose completion means the plane's contents are ready (VSVulkanPlaneInfo_).
-Consumers make their submissions wait on the pairs of every plane they read; producers publish the pair their submission signals through setGPUPlaneProducer_.
+Consumers make their submissions wait on the pairs of every plane they read; producers publish the pair their submission signals through setGPUPlaneProducer_, which takes the semaphore as a reference counted VSGPUTimeline_ so each plane keeps the timeline it names alive by itself.
 A NULL semaphore means host produced content that is ready immediately.
 Because frames created with ``newVideoFrame2`` share plane data, one frame's planes can have different producers — always wait per plane, deduplicating waits on the same semaphore to the highest value.
 The host never blocks in this scheme; a filter records, submits and returns, and the graph pipelines.

 **Queues.** The core exposes a compute queue and a transfer queue (the same queue when the device has no dedicated transfer family). ``VkQueue`` is